expressjs/expressjs.com/4x/en/api/req-accepts.md

-Check if the given `types` are acceptable, returning the best match when true, or else `undefined` (in which case you should respond with 406 "Not Acceptable").
+Check if the specified content types are acceptable, based on the request's `Accept` HTTP header field.
+The method returns the best match, or if none of the specified content types is acceptable, returns `undefined` (in which case, the application should respond with `406 "Not Acceptable"`).

-The `type` value may be a single mime type string (such as "application/json"), the extension name such as "json", a comma-delimited list, or an array.
-When a list or array is given, the *best* match (if any) is returned.
+The `type` value may be a single MIME type string (such as "application/json"), an extension name such as "json", a comma-delimited list, or an array.
+For a list or array, the method returns the *best* match (if any).

 ```js
 // Accept: text/html